-If you get heartburn, you know the feeling well: a slight hiccup and then a burning sensation in your chest and throat.
-It could’ve been something you ate, particularly any spicy, fatty, or acidic foods: the jalapeño nachos with extra salsa or the deep fried onion rings maybe weren’t the best idea.
-Or perhaps you have gastroesophageal reflux disease, which is a chronic condition.
-Whatever caused it, you’ve now got discomfort and an upset stomach.
-What can you do when heartburn strikes?
+If you experience heartburn, you know the feeling well: a slight hiccup, followed by a burning sensation in your chest and throat.
+It may be triggered by the foods you eat, particularly spicy, fatty, or acidic foods.
+Jalapeño nachos with extra salsa or deep-fried onion rings are common culprits.
+Or perhaps you have gastroesophageal reflux disease, a chronic condition with many potential causes.

 We’ll go over some quick tips to get rid of heartburn, including:

 - stand up straight

 - take licorice supplements

 - stay away from cigarette smoke

 Heartburn happens when the contents of your stomach rise up into your esophagus, where stomach acids can burn the tissues.
 In some cases, you might be having an episode of heartburn because tight clothing is compressing your stomach.
 If that’s the case, the first thing to do is loosen your belt — or your pants, dress, or whatever else is holding you tight.